- One-to-one support – helping to set up email, register on recruitment websites and explore opportunities.

 - Liaison with employers to support people in work.

 - Mock interviews – to help overcome phobias and anxieties and prepare for effective interviews.

-- Job searching and application support – access to laptops and completing job applications with support.
+- Job searching and application support – access to laptops and help completing job applications.

 - Signposting/referring to external training and support programmes.

 We cover Whitchurch and surrounding area of North Shropshire, including Prees and Tilstock.
-To be eligible you must be 19+, on active benefits and not in paid work or economically inactive.
+To be eligible you must be 19+, on active benefits and not in paid work or you must be economically inactive.

 To find out more please contact our Employability Officer, Debbie Spiers on 01948 258220 or email email@example.com

 We have a multi functional meeting room which is available to rent.
 Ideal for meetings, training sessions, exercise and activity classes.
 Presentation equipment and internet connection available.
 Also available for parties.There is car parking on the Hospital site with some disabled parking bays available.
 We also have private counselling rooms available to hire.
 (More information here).